remote-software-dev/basic-redux/README.md

   }
 }
 ````
-And Here is what the `App.js` looks like
+And here is what the `App.js` looks like
 ```javascript
 const App = (props) => {
   return (